Copyright © 2023 Sked social. All rights reserved.

 Image courtesy of Snapchat

-Today, YouTube has more than 2 billion monthly users.
+You want to create long-form, evergreen content that provides value or education to your audience.Founded in 2005, YouTube has been around the block.
+But when it comes to video content, YouTube still holds the crown.
+It’s one of the longest-lasting social media platforms out there and is now the second-largest search engine worldwide, just after Google.Today, YouTube has more than 2 billion monthly users.
 You probably know of at least a few stars or influencers who got their start on YouTube.
 YouTubers like Smosh, PewDiePie, and Patrick Starrr have all built successful careers on the platform.

 Courtesy of PewDiePieCreating a YouTube channel for your business offers a centralized platform for your video content to live.
 YouTube content also makes a great base for content repurposing.
 You can break your longer videos into several small clips, or microcontent, for Instagram and TikTok or use shorter-form video content from other apps as “teasers” for the full-length video on YouTube.

-As with all social media platforms, you should create YouTube content based on your audience’s interests and demographics.
+Unlike Instagram Reels, TikTok and Snapchat, YouTube has a much longer time limit.
+By default, you can upload videos to YouTube that are 15 minutes in length, but if you verify your Google Account, you can upload and publish videos that are up to 12 hours long (and no more than 128 GB in size).Like TikTok, your video content can live on YouTube for long periods of time.
+Their algorithm recommends videos to users based on what they consume, so there’s always a chance for one of your older videos to pick up traction long after publishing.As with all social media platforms, you should create YouTube content based on your audience’s interests and demographics.
 For example, if you’re making content for a Gen Z audience, keep in mind that they’re more likely to seek out short-form content.
 If you create tutorials or longer-form educational material like courses, your videos will probably fall on the longer side.

-Keep in mind that your account must be verified to access this feature.
+Thought it was only Instagram and TikTok that offered livestreaming options?
+Think again.
+Like Instagram, YouTube has its own livestreaming feature.Keep in mind that your account must be verified to access this feature.
 To get verified, your channel must have at least 100,000 subscribers, which limits the use of this feature for many.
 Broadcasts are typically oriented around news or sports, but you can also find live music channels, educational seminars, and film screenings.